I’m going to this event tomorrow night:

 They will have a workshop/lecture tomorrow morning on campus which I will be attending.

 One of the other doctoral composition students here is from Tokyo and a good koto player.
 She said she told one of the shamisen players about my banjo-shamisen concerto.
 I’m not sure he’d be completely interested, since it goes WAAY beyond minyo.
-But it’d be good to get some exposure, I suppose :slight_smile:
+But it’d be good to get some exposure, I suppose

-Oh no!! :frowning: I’m sorry to hear that.
+Oh no!!
+I’m sorry to hear that.

 Yeah, they really rock the stage.
 They do instrumental tsugaru shamisen pieces, as well as folk songs and modern compositions.
 At Oiwake, they bring people up from the stage to join in.
 It will always be a highlight of Japan for me.